 Want to know the best 5 places to stay in Dhermi?
 Look no further we’ve got you covered:

-Interested in exploring all the best accommodations along Albania’s Green Coast?
+Interested in exploring all the all inclusive holidays in Albania?
 Visit our book & search page featuring user-friendly filters to find the most affordable options!

 We always encourage exploring other places in Albania besides Dhërmi: from Palase’s breathtaking landscapes and luxury resorts to Himarë’s laid-back beaches and historic sites, and Vlorë’s vibrant city life with scenic views.
 Further along, Sarande offers a lively promenade and access to archaeological treasures, while Ksamil, known as the “Maldives of Europe,” boasts crystal-clear waters and fine sandy beaches for ultimate relaxation.
 Let’s dive deeper into each of these places!